-Indiana Code 6-3.1-30.5 and Indiana Code 20-51 create a School Scholarship and School Scholarship Tax Credit Program.
+Indiana Code 20-51 and Indiana Code 6-3.1-30.5 create a School Scholarship and School Scholarship Tax Credit Program.
 Funding for scholarships come from private, charitable donations to qualified scholarship granting organizations (SGOs).
 Donors (individuals or corporations) are eligible to take advantage of a 50% tax credit.
-While there are no limits on the size of qualifying contributions to an SGO, the entire tax credit program has a limit of $9.5 million for FY2017.
-This permits up $18 million in donations and scholarships for FY2017.
-Information about total tax credits awarded to date can be found at http://www.in.gov/dor/4305.htm.
+While there are no limits on the size of qualifying contributions to an SGO, the entire tax credit program has a limit of $12.5 million for FY2018.
+This permits up $25 million in donations and scholarships for FY2018.

 A scholarship granting organization is eligible for certification from the Indiana Department of Education if it is exempt from federal income taxation under Section 501(c)(3) of the Internal Revenue Code and is organized at least in part to grant school scholarships.
 An SGO cannot limit the scholarships it provides under the program to children attending a particular school.
 SGOs are required to meet organizational and financial reporting requirements.

-Parents may apply for scholarships from a certified SGO, which may establish certain requirements for the scholarships they provide.
+Parents may apply for scholarships from a certified SGO at a participating school.
 A student is eligible to apply for the program if the student is a member of a household with an annual income of not more than two hundred percent (200%) of the amount required to qualify for the federal free or reduced price lunch program.
+The SGO may establish certain requirements for the scholarships they provide.
+A list of SGO participating schools is included in the Supporting Documents section of this webpage.

 Both the Indiana Department of Revenue and Indiana Department of Education have adopted rules to implement the program.
 The Indiana Department of Education has created an application and agreement for certification as a scholarship granting organization.